bruceravel/demeter/documentation/Athena/process/rebin.rst

 fine in energy, and the EXAFS region is uniform in wavenumber.
 The grid sizes and the energies of the boundaries are entered into their entry boxes.
 You can view the results of the rebinning by pressing the :kbd:`Plot data and rebinned data,light` button.
-The “Plot data and rebinned data in k” button displays the two spectra as |chi| (k) using the background removal parameters of the unbinned data.
+The :kbd:`Plot data and rebinned data in k,light` button displays the two spectra as
+|chi| (k) using the background removal parameters of the unbinned
+data.
 Clicking the :kbd:`Make rebinned data group,light` button performs the rebinning and makes a new group.
 This group gets placed in the group list and can be interacted with just like any other group.

 You can bulk process data by marking a number of groups and clicking the :kbd:`Rebin marked data and make groups,light` button.
 This may